Orleans Parish Profile

 How We Reach Them:

-4-H Clubs, local TV segments, AgMagic on the River, school enrichment, field days, publications, newsletters, class series, community outreach, food demonstrations, websites, social media and workshops.
+4-H Clubs, local TV segments, AgMagic on the River, school enrichment, field days, publications, newsletters, class series, community outreach, demonstrations, web sites, social media and workshops.

 Parish Facts:

-LSU AgCenter agents provide research-based information on plant, aquaculture, wildlife and animal enterprises to Orleans Parish residents from the 2023 Louisiana Ag Summary.
-The total dollar amount from these commodities were: Animal enterprises, $2.7 million; fisheries enterprises, $6.4 million; plant enterprises, $31 million.
+LSU AgCenter county agents provide research-based information on plants, aquaculture, wildlife and animal enterprises to Orleans Parish residents.
+The total amount of dollars from these commodities were: Animal enterprises, $2,297,280; fisheries and wildlife, $2,215,633; plant enterprises, $31,695,278.

 Build leaders and good citizens through 4-H Youth Development